1.1 In these Terms, the following definitions apply:

 2. BASIS OF CONTRACT

-2.3 The Contract constitutes the entire agreement between the parties.
-The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.
+2.2 The Contract constitutes the entire agreement between the parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, including the Proposal where not incorporated into the Order, whether written or oral, relating to its subject matter.
+The Customer acknowledges that by entering into the Contract it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.

 3. SUPPLY OF SERVICES